algorandfoundation/algokit-cli/docs/cli/index.md

 ### -o, --output <output_path>
 Directory path where to store the results of the static analysis.
+Defaults to .algokit/static-analysis/snapshots.

 ### -e, --exclude <detectors_to_exclude>